gobeyondidentity/developer-docs/docs/getting-started-angular.md

 yarn start
 ```

-A new browser tab should open automatically.
-If it doesn't, open a web browser and navigate to [http://localhost:8083](http://localhost:8083).
-The example application will now appear and allow you to create passkeys in the browser.
+Open a web browser and navigate to [http://localhost:3002](http://localhost:3002).
+The example application will now appear and allow you to create Passkeys in the browser.

 <Arcade clip={Clip.GettingStartedDemoApp} />